Ante Pavelić: Argentina, Chile and attempted assassination

+42 years after the shooting, in 1999, Blagoje Jovović, a hotel owner who had emigrated from Montenegro to Argentina following WW2, claimed to have been behind the shooting.
+He asserted having tried to assassinate Pavelić multiple times, planning it as early as 1946, when he learned Pavelić was in hiding inside the Vatican.
+This was broadly covered by the media in Serbia and Montenegro, where he became hailed by many as a folk hero.
+Jovović claimed to have been a Royal Yugoslav officer who had fought with the Montenegrin Chetniks during the war.

 Death in Spain

 Pavelić arrived in Madrid on 29 November 1957.
 He continued contacts with members of the Croatian Liberation Movement and received visitors from around the world.
 Pavelić lived secretly with his family, probably by agreement with the Spanish authorities.
 Though he was granted asylum, the Spanish authorities did not allow him public appearances.
 In the middle of 1958, he sent a message from Madrid to the Assembly of Croatian Societies in Munich.

 He expressed his wish that all Croats unite with the goal of re-establishing the Independent State of Croatia.
 Some groups distanced themselves from Pavelić and others did so after his death.
 In his will, he named Stjepan Hefer as his successor as the president of the Croatian Liberation Movement.
-Pavelić died on 28 December 1959 at the Hospital Alemán in Madrid at the age of 70 from the wounds he sustained in the assassination attempt by Jovović.
+Pavelić died on 28 December 1959 at the Hospital Alemán in Madrid, aged 70, from the wounds he had sustained in the assassination attempt.
 He was buried in San Isidro Cemetery, Madrid's oldest private burial ground.